Coronavirus Update 20th May 2021

 Visiting the Hospice

 We request that only two members of family or loved ones visit in the In Patient Unit by appointment only, and to do so without pets.
 Patients will be asked to nominate a maximum of two loved ones who may visit, with alternative means of staying in touch encouraged.
 If you are not a nominated visitor you will not be permitted access to the Hospice.
 If you wish to discuss this, please contact the nurse in charge.
-All visitors will be asked to take a Lateral Flow Device COVID-19 Test, with help from our clinical team.
-You’ll be asked to wait while you take the test.
-Visitors will undergo mandatory temperature screening, rigorous hand washing and will be asked to wear personal protection equipment as directed.
-Please see this leaflet for further details.
+If your loved one is dying, up to four nominated visitors may be permitted and the nurse in charge will speak to you about this.
+We cannot offer overnight stays for loved ones at the moment.

 As per Government guidance, if you feel at all unwell and in particular have a new, continuous cough or high temperature, loss of taste or sense of smell, please DO NOT VISIT.
 Whilst we are grateful for the support of our local community we politely request that ALL non-essential visitors refrain from visiting the Hospice at this time.